 Tax Evasion Lawyers in Plainfield

-Within Indiana "tax evasion" is the crime of failing to pay the taxes that they owe.
+Within Illinois "tax evasion" is the crime of failing to pay the taxes that they owe.

-Usually, tax evasion is accompanied by an attempt to make it appear to the government of Plainfield, Indiana that one's tax liability is lower than it actually is.
+Typically, tax evasion is accompanied by an attempt to make it appear to the government of Plainfield, Illinois that one's tax liability is lower than it actually is.
 This can include concealing income, making fraudulent transfers of property, and other illegal activities.

-Usually, an initial offense of tax evasion, if the amount of tax evaded is comparatively small, will not result in jail time or massive fines.
-This is particularly the case if the government has trouble proving that the failure to pay taxes was the result of willful evasion, as opposed to an honest error in accounting.
+Typically, an initial offense of tax evasion, if the amount of tax evaded is comparatively small, will not result in jail time or massive fines.
+This is particularly the case if the government has trouble proving that the failure to pay taxes was the result of intentional evasion, as opposed to an honest error in accounting.

-However, if the relevant tax authorities are able to demonstrate that a taxpayer in Plainfield, Indiana committed willful fraud, in order to evade their legal duty to pay taxes, a tax court is probably going to impose a more severe penalty, which may include jail time, and large financial penalties.
+However, if the relevant tax authorities are able to demonstrate that a taxpayer in Plainfield, Illinois committed intentional fraud, in order to evade their legal duty to pay taxes, a tax court is probably going to impose a more severe penalty, which may include jail time, and large financial penalties.

-A Plainfield, Indiana Tax Evasion Lawyer Can Help
+A Plainfield, Illinois Tax Evasion Lawyer Can Help